 It is not wise to withdraw from sleeping pills on your own because the symptoms can be dangerous.
 For example, seizures are life threatening and treatment requires the presence of a medical practitioner.
 It is wise to go to a detox facility to cater for safer rehabilitation.

 Tips That Help Improve Sleep

 Reducing medication is essential in stopping the use of sleeping pills, but it may not be sufficient to allow you to rest each night.
 Your doctor can help you find other ways to enhance a response that will let your body relax and find sleep.
 These methods could include:

 - Cognitive behavioral therapy – This type of counseling is highly effective against insomnia.
 The talk therapy aims to change the way you are thinking and to enhance productive thinking.
 Talk therapy typically takes a minimum of six weeks.

 - Relaxation techniques such as yoga and guided vision – This can help quiet the thoughts that keep you awake at night.

 - A change in diet – Avoid alcohol, coffee, and anything that promotes acid indigestion.

 - Reduction in stimuli that prevent sleep – For example, television, smartphone screens, or computers can interfere with the sleep process.
 It’s best to limit screen time for several hours before you go to bed.

 Getting Help at Granite Recovery Centers

 If you are having side effects from using sleeping pills or if you know someone who is experiencing difficulties, it is vital to get help.
 Any form of substance abuse disorder can have long-lasting consequences on your physical and psychological health.

-Granite Recovery Center is the ideal place for you to get rehabilitation services.
+Granite Recovery Centers is the ideal place for you to get rehabilitation services.
 We have been helping individuals overcome substance use disorder for over 10 years, transforming the lives of drug-dependent adults around the country.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 We offer the following rehab services: